 When I was in school, I hated mind mapping.

-I remember before our GCSE’s, we would have assemblies and the teacher would ramble on about how we should mind map to revise, and I just used to zone out because mind mapping just never did it for me.
+I remember before our GCSE’s, we would have assembly and the teacher would ramble on about how we should mind map to revise, and I just used to zone out because mind mapping just never did it for me.

 Suddenly though, the last couple of years, mind-mapping has become my go to.
 I’m starting to think that maybe the teacher might have been on to something there…